curvegrid/go-ethereum-wiki/Whisper-Overview.md

 	[ Version, Expiry, TTL, Topic, AESNonce, Data, EnvNonce ]

 Version: up to 4 bytes (currently one byte containing zero).
+Version indicates encryption method.
 If Version is higher than current, envelope could not be decrypted, and therefore only forwarded to the peers.

 Expiry time: 4 bytes (UNIX time in seconds).